OpenLiberty/boosted-microprofile-rest-client/README.md

 # Boost Maven Plugin Tutorial

-This is a basic walkthrough of how to use the Boost Maven Plugin to package an existing J2EE or Microprofile application into a Liberty executable jar.
+This is a basic walkthrough of how to use the Boost Maven Plugin to package an existing Java EE or Microprofile application into a Liberty executable jar.

 ### Build the Boost plugin

 Because the Boost plugin does not have a currently released (even a snapshot) version reflecting this content, you must build the plugin yourself locally in order to use it to build this sample application.

+To build the plugin from its current location, as a "proposal" within the MicroProfile sandbox repository, use these instructions:

-1. `git clone git@github.com:OpenLiberty/boost.git`
+1. `git clone git@github.com:eclipse/microprofile-sandbox.git`
+1. `cd proposals/boost`
-1. `boost-maven.sh`
+1. `./boost-maven.sh`

 ### Create an Application project

-To get started, you will first need a basic J2EE or Microprofile application.
+To get started, you will first need a basic Java EE or Microprofile application.
 You can clone the following project as an instructional guide:

 `git clone git@github.com:OpenLiberty/boosted-microprofile-rest-client.git`